atsesl1/Getting-and-Cleaning-Data/PeerAsssessment/README.md

 **complete_data.txt** contains **10299** observations of **68** variables.
 **table_means.txt** contains **180** observations of **68** variables.

+In **table_means.txt**, there are 6 activities in total and 30 subjects in total, so that we have 180 rows that represent all the recorded features.

 For detailed information on the general process flow as well as methods used in the project, please refer to **CodeBook.md** file in this repository.

 Here is the link to the file: https://github.com/atsesl1/Getting-and-Cleaning-Data/blob/master/PeerAsssessment/CodeBook.md